nordeck/matrix-meetings/.changeset/smooth-ants-search.md

 '@nordeck/matrix-meetings-widget': patch
 ---

-Only admin can send message to the breakout session rooms.
+Only user with the right power level can send message to the breakout session rooms.